Awards of the Board Terms of Reference

 The first award was made in October 1974 to Dr W.A.
 Connolly, a founding father of the RACGP.

-5.1.1 The award is in the form of a medal presented by the President at the Academic Session, Fellowship and Awards Ceremony held during the College’s annual conference.
+5.1.1 The Rose-Hunt Award is in the form of a medal presented by the President during the College’s annual clinical conference.

-5.1.2 The award is made to one person who is an existing Fellow or Member of the College who, in the opinion of the RACGP Board, has rendered outstanding service in the promotion of the objects of the College, either by individual patient care, organisation, education, research or any other means.
+5.1.2 The Rose-Hunt Award is made to one person, who is an existing Fellow or Member of the College who, in the opinion of the Board, has/have rendered outstanding service in the promotion of the objects of the College, either by individual patient care, organisation, education, research or any other means.
 Outstanding service may be over a period of ten years or a substantial and significant contribution to general practice over a shorter period.

-5.1.3 The Rose-Hunt Award will only be made to current employees of The Royal Australian College of General Practitioners under exceptional circumstances, subject to RACGP Board endorsement.
+5.1.3 The Rose-Hunt Award must not be made to current employees of the RACGP except under exceptional circumstances.

 5.1.4 Only one Rose-Hunt Award will be made each year.
 The Rose-Hunt Award will only be awarded if there is one outstanding individual candidate for the award.